While a foe is Monologuing

 , but a flexible thinker, offering a Last-Second Chance

-remains dead set in their ways, immovable and proud before their impending fall
+while the villain remains dead set in their ways, immovable and proud before their impending fall

 .
 Some examples are both of these at once, where the hero and villain circle each other